illinois-sail/sail-website-uiuc/backend/README.md

 # sail-website-uiuc
-# Instructions to set up backend (how I set it up on Windows 11)
+# Instructions to set up backend
+Windows 11
 0) Navigate to backend/
 1) make sure you have pipenv (https://realpython.com/pipenv-guide/)
 2) Run 'pipenv shell' and then `pipenv install -r requirements.txt`